Check out this map showing the proposed road changes.

 Construction started in 2021 and is ongoing between 156 Street to St. Albert Trail.

-- Utility work ongoing between 156 Street to St. Albert Trail.
+- Utility work between 156 Street to St. Albert Trail will be complete by end of 2023

-- Building demolition and construction of storm ponds at the southwest corner of Yellowhead Trail and 142 Street to begin in spring 2022.
+- Construction of storm pond at the southwest corner of Yellowhead Trail and 142 Street is complete

-Two lanes of traffic along Yellowhead Trail will be open during peak hours.
+Three lanes of traffic along Yellowhead Trail will be open during peak hours.
 There will be times overnight that only 1 lane in each direction will be open on Yellowhead Trail.
-The speed limit will be reduced to 50km/hour in construction zones and we ask the public to be mindful of signs and construction crews as they travel through the area.
+The speed limit may be reduced to 40km/hour in construction zones and we ask the public to be mindful of signs and construction crews as they travel through the area.